www42/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/10b - Self-Service Password Reset (az-100-05b).md

    > **Note**: Make sure to launch Microsoft Edge again, browse to the Azure portal, sign in by using the Microsoft account that has the Owner role in the Azure subscription you were using in this lab, and use the **Directory + subscription** filter to switch to your default Azure AD tenant once you complete this lab.

 > **Result**: After you completed this exercise, you have added an application from the Azure AD gallery, configured the application for a single sign-on, assigned users to the application, and validated single sign-on for the application.

+## Exercise 3: Remove lab resources

+#### Task 1: Remove Azure AD tenant

+1. In the Azure portal, sign in to the Azure AD tenant you created in this lab as the user account you used to provision it.

+1. Delete all managed Azure AD user accounts.

+1. Delete all Azure AD groups.

+1. Delete all Enterprise App Registrations.

+1. Cancel and then delete the Premium P2 licenses (note that it make take up to 72 hours for this change to take effect).

+1. Delete the Azure AD tenant.